hatchetProject/AI-Driver/README.md

 # AI-Driver
-A interdisciplinary project (Gnome+ML).
-Details would be discussed later.
+AI-Driver is a ...

 ## Download
-* Code can be cloned and forked from this repository
+* Clone and fork code and from this repository
-* Data can be downloaded from ...
+* Train data is available in the DriverBase folder, test data can be downloaded [Here](http://47.89.179.59/download/varcards.main.Phred_scaled.xls.gz)

 ## Usage
 ### Environment Requirement